 Many subsequent health problems experienced by this target group are often the result of earlier falls.
-As we age, our sense of balance deteriorates, leading to the greater propensity to fall.
+As we age, our sense of balance deteriorates, leading to a greater propensity to fall.
 By addressing the need to boost balance and proper alignment of the body, the risk of falling can be reduced.

 The winning student team formed the core management team of the student-run clinic.
 The physiotherapy students designed the actual fall prevention programme under the guidance of an experienced physiotherapist.
-The business students were engaged in the service operation of the clinic as well as well as marketing and outreach efforts.
+The business students were engaged in the service operation of the clinic as well as marketing and outreach efforts.

 The student-run wellness clinic is modelled as a social enterprise through the establishment of a Care Fund.
-Patients of the clinic would need to pay a nominal fee for the preventive healthcare service and part of the revenue would be fed into the Care Fund.
+Patients of the clinic would need to pay a nominal fee for the preventive healthcare service, and part of the revenue would be fed into the Care Fund.
 The Care Fund would be used to subsidise the cost of the services for those individuals who could not afford the regular price.

 This social entrepreneurship element is a reflection of the “Do well do good” ethos that is central to PolyU.
 The winning model employed a mobile-based delivery model, whereby instead of having patients physically travel to the site of the wellness clinic, the student team was able to go to different districts in Hong Kong to reach out to more community groups.